IxDA Sydney Mentoring Program

 - Your passion and enthusiasm to learn

-- You time commitments.
-We highly recommend that you’re allocate at least an hour a fortnight to catch-up with your mentor/mentee
+- Your time commitment.
+We highly recommend that you allocate at least an hour a fortnight to catch-up with your mentor/mentee

 - Be a mentor!
-Mentors are always high in demands.
-This is a great opportunity for anyone who wants to enhance their skills and develop the leadership skills by mentoring others with less experience.
+Mentors are always high in demand.
+This is a great opportunity for anyone who wants to enhance their skills and develop their leadership skills by mentoring others with less experience.

 How does it work?

-- Before each term, the mentoring team will send out an invitation seeking your interest and involvements to be a mentor or a mentee in a form of survey questionnaires.
-If you’re interested to be a mentor or a mentee, please fill in the survey by the due date.
+- Before each term, the mentoring team will send out an invitation to express your interest in becoming a mentor / mentee as a survey.
+You must complete the survey by the due date.

-- The mentoring team will read and analyse each responses to find a match between a mentee to suitable mentors based on the skills, learning objectives and needs.
+- The mentoring team will read and analyse each response to find a match between a mentee and a suitable mentor for a “One on one” match, or assign them to an appropriate “Mentoring Circle Group” based on their skills, learning objectives and needs.

-- The mentoring team will then contact all participants if they are successful or not.
-The number of successful matches would be highly determined by the number of mentors availability.
-So, we are always in need for mentors!
+- The mentoring team will then contact all participants to let them know if they have been matched or not.
+For a “One on one” Term the number of successful matches is highly determined by the availability of mentors.
+We are always in need of more mentors!

-- The successful matches applicants will be contacted directly to introduce the mentors and mentee with their contact numbers and how to get started
+- The successfully matched applicants will be contacted directly to introduce the mentors and mentee with contact details and guides on how to start.

-- Once the session starts, the mentor and mentee can start to schedule the first meeting.
-We recommend that you do this within the 1st couple of weeks after you received the email from us.
+- Once the Term starts, the mentor and mentee should schedule their first meeting.
+We recommend you do this within the first two weeks after you receive the email.

-- The mentoring team will contact you to check in that everything went smoothly as it should.
-We are here to support you to make sure that you have everything you need to get started.
+- The mentoring team will contact you to check in that everything went smoothly as it should and at regular intervals during the term.
+We are here to support you to make sure you have everything you need to get started.